-Students who successfully complete the ECTA programmes offered will be awarded Swinburne University of Technology degrees.
-The degrees conferred are the same as that awarded to on-campus Swinburne University of Technology students.
+Students who successfully complete the ECTA programmes offered will be awarded Flinders University degrees.
+The degrees conferred are the same as that awarded to on-campus Flinders University students.
 Graduates may add the following academic credentials (degrees) after their names:

-Graduate Diploma of Counselling (Swinburne University)
+Graduate Diploma in Counselling (Flinders University)